unnamedmistress/StrawberryTech/README.md

 `OPENAI_API_KEY` in the server environment so posts can be screened before publishing.

-To point the Next.js frontend at a custom server URL set `NEXT_PUBLIC_API_BASE` in `nextjs-app/.env`.
-When omitted, the app defaults to `window.location.origin` so the API can be served from the same host in production.
+To point either frontend at a custom server URL set `NEXT_PUBLIC_API_BASE` in `nextjs-app/.env` or `VITE_API_BASE` in `learning-games/.env`.
+These must be the backend URL when the frontend and API run on different hosts.
+If these variables are omitted each app falls back to `window.location.origin`, which only works when the API is served from the same host.
+Sample `.env.example` files in each app illustrate this configuration.

 The API server now persists data in Firebase.
 Provide service account credentials by setting `FIREBASE_SERVICE_ACCOUNT` to a JSON string or path, or use